brettz9/eslint-config-ash-nazg/README.md

 - `eslint-comments/no-unused-disable` - Might be indicative of an error
     and inefficient in any case

+### Rationale for changing eslint-comments rules from default recommended

+`eslint-comments/disable-enable-pair` - If at top, behavior is clear, and
+    no need to reenable within doc

 ### Rationale for not including some `@mysticatea/eslint-plugin` rules

 - `@mysticatea/arrow-parens` - Covered by other rules